Martinez gets 1st win as starter since 2018, Cards top Phils

 ST. LOUIS (AP) — Carlos Martinez pitched two-hit ball into the eighth inning for his first win as a starter since 2018, leading the St. Louis Cardinals over the Philadelphia Phillies 5-2 on Tuesday night.

-Paul Goldschmidt and Tommy Edman hit two-run doubles and Nolan Arenado doubled twice as St. Louis won for the fourth time in five games.
+Paul Goldschmidt and Tommy Edman hit two-run doubles.
+Nolan Arenado doubled twice and made a dazzling catch as St. Louis won for the fourth time in five games.

 Martinez (1-4) allowed two runs, one of them earned, in 7 1/3 innings.
 He had been 0-9 in his last 12 starts — his previous win came on Sept.
 1, 2019, the year he spent as the Cardinals’ closer.